 (vi) Trade receivables

-Trade receivables are recognised initially at transaction price and subsequently measured at amortised cost less provision for impairment.
+Trade receivables are recognized initially at transaction price and subsequently measured at amortized cost less provision for impairment.

 (vii) Cash and cash equivalents